 Twice a year, the Organ Procurement and Transplant Network (OPTN) releases proposed new policy for public comment (http://optn.transplant.hrsa.gov/governance/public-comment/).
 Members of the transplant community and the interested public are encouraged to provide feedback on the proposals.
 As part of its larger advocacy goals, the American Society of Transplantation reviews the policies and provides feedback, where appropriate.
 The Society seeks input from key constituencies to inform our commentary as follows:

-1. The AST OPTN/UNOS Policy Committee and AST President review each proposed policy released for comment to assess which Communities of Practice or Committees should review the proposals and suggest comments.
+1. The AST OPTN/UNOS Policy Committee Chair reviews each proposed policy released for comment to identify specific Communities of Practice (COP) or Committees to review the proposals and suggest comments.

-3. The AST OPTN/UNOS Policy Committee then reviews all of the comments and generates a single comment for each policy that clearly states the position of the Society as being in favor, as having specific concerns, or opposing the proposed policy.
+3. The AST OPTN/UNOS Policy Committee reviews all of the comments and feedback received in order to generate a single comment for each policy that shares specific thoughts or concerns and states the position of the Society where appropriate.

 AST comments on OPTN/UNOS Policy Proposals:

 - January 19, 2023 comments on 12 proposals

 - September 28, 2022 comments on 15 proposals